What are sexual assault and battery?

 Proving a Sexual Assault or Child Molestation Case

 Proving sexual assault can be challenging, but we will handle all aspects of your case from the get-go.
 If successful, you can recover a large amount of damages due to the horrific nature of these cases.
 In addition to monetary damages, you can have peace of mind knowing that you are holding your attacker or your child’s attacker accountable for his/her actions.
-We will investigate the facts of your case and come up with enough evidence to help you win your case.
+We will investigate the facts of your case and find the available evidence to help you prove your case.

-To prove your case, we will need to show:
+To prove your case, we may need to show:

 - Sexual contact or behavior

 - Knowing behavior or intent on the part of the defendant

 - Victim’s lack of consent or inability to give consent